IVF Process Timeline: What Happens During IVF Treatment?

 More than one egg is usually extracted during each egg retrieval process, so more than one embryo can be produced in the laboratory.
 If the first one is unsuccessful, several resulting embryos are transferred to the uterus while the rest are frozen to be used in further IVF cycles.

 Furthermore, these frozen embryos can be used if the couple wishes to have children again in the coming years.
-Although the chances of a successful pregnancy with frozen embryos are slightly lower; but, its lower cost and the reduced risks and complications of re-egg retrieval make this method a perfect option.
+Although the chances of a successful pregnancy with frozen embryos are slightly lower, their lower cost and the reduced risks and complications of re-egg retrieval make this method a perfect option.

 User